Skip to Main Content

 What is Acupuncture?

-As one piece of East Asian Medicine, acupuncture and moxibustion are a complete system of healing.
-Sometimes it is referred to as "alternative medicine", however I believe "complimentary medicine" better describes it since it works so well with other forms of therapy, including Western Medicine.
-You don't have to choose one at the exclusion of the other!
+As one component of East Asian Medicine, acupuncture and moxibustion are a complete system of healing.
+Although referred to as "alternative medicine", "complimentary medicine" may better reflect its comprehensive nature.
+Acupuncture integrates well with other forms of therapy, including Western Medicine and patients don't have to choose one treatment at the exclusion of the other.
 While this ancient medicine may be relatively new in America it has been extensively used around the world for thousands of years!

 While the needles and moxa are an important part of the healing, they don't act alone.
 The food we eat, busy-ness, sleep, habits, and the way we generally live our lives also impact healing.
-Acupuncturists often include dietary, activity, and other lifestyle recommendations to support your treatment.
+Dr. Wells includes dietary, activity, and other lifestyle recommendations to support your treatment.

 Acupuncture is quite powerful as a preventive medicine to treat before the disharmonies form or escalate.
 One doesn't have to be sick or in pain to benefit from acupuncture!